-The idea of dolphins being employed by the military to scan harbors for enemy swimmers or pinpoint the location of underwater mines may seem like the plot of a B-rated movie.
-But it's true and has been for more than 50 years.
+The idea of dolphins being employed by the military to scan harbors for enemy swimmers or pinpoint the location of underwater mines may seem like the plot of a B-rated movie, but it's true and has been for decades.

 Since the 1960s, the U.S. Navy has been utilizing dolphins and training them to detect underwater mines.
 Much the same way bomb-detecting dogs work by using smell, dolphins work by using echolocation.
 Their superior ability to scan an area for particular objects allows them to zero in on mines and drop a marker at the spot.
 The Navy can then go in and disarm the mine.
 The echolocation abilities of dolphins far outstrip anything people have come up with to do the same job.

-Individuals in this small group of dolphins will search for several minutes to find cone-shaped sea sponges that are shaped for the task.
+Individuals in this small group of dolphins will search for several minutes to find cone-shaped sea sponges.
 They tear this sea sponge free of the ocean floor, then carry it on their beaks to a hunting ground where they use it to probe the sand for hiding fish.
 The researchers think this helps protect their sensitive snouts while they hunt.
-The behavior is called “sponging,” and the researchers found it was not only the first instance of tool use in cetaceans, but it's also evidence of culture among non-humans, according to research published by Eric M. Patterson and Janet Mann in the journal PLOS ONE.
+The behavior is called "sponging," and the researchers found it was not only the first instance of tool use in cetaceans, but it was also evidence of culture among non-humans, according to research published by Eric M. Patterson and Janet Mann in the journal PLOS ONE.

 We know that pufferfish have strong toxins.
 Apparently dolphins know this too, and they use this for recreational benefit.